-Coral reefs are colorful underwater forests which teem with life and act as a natural protective barrier for coastal regions.
-The fishes and plants which call them home belong to some of the most diverse--and fragile--ecosystems on the planet.
+Coral reefs are colorful underwater forests that teem with life and act as a natural protective barrier for coastal regions.
+The fishes and plants which call them home belong to some of the most diverse—and fragile—ecosystems on the planet.

-In one year alone, 16 percent of the world's coral reefs were wiped out.
+In 1998 alone, 16 percent of the world's coral reefs were wiped out.
 A sea temperature change of a mere one degree Celsius would yield similar losses.
 Increasing levels of carbon dioxide in the water cause additional damage to corals, leaving them defenseless against storm damage and erosion.

 In coral reefs around the world thousands of marine species find food and shelter, which in turn support economically valuable recreational and commercial fishing.
 Coral reefs also form a breakwater for adjacent coasts, providing natural protection from storm surges.

-Higher sea temperatures from global warming have already caused major coral bleaching events.
+Higher sea temperatures from climate change have already caused major coral bleaching events.
 Bleaching occurs when corals respond to the stress of warmer temperatures by expelling the colorful algae that live within them.
 Some coral are able to recover, but too often the coral dies, and the entire ecosystem for which it forms the base, virtually disappears.

 Longer-lasting and more extensive bleaching events are already on the rise, with further increases expected in the decades ahead as ocean temperatures continue to rise.
 Warmer waters are also expected to increase the incidence of other coral diseases such as black band disease, white band disease, white plague, and white pox, all of which can lead to mass mortality of coral, and subsequently the entire ecosystem it supports.

-Reducing overall global warming pollution is essential to minimize ocean temperature increases causing coral bleaching.
-However, minimizing other impacts not directly related to global warming can improve the ability of these sensitive ecosystems to withstand the duress of global warming.
+Reducing overall climate change pollution is essential to minimize ocean temperature increases causing coral bleaching.
+However, minimizing other impacts not directly related to climate change can improve the ability of these sensitive ecosystems to withstand the duress of climate change.